file9.ai

 Military and Security

-The People's Liberation Army (PLA) is the largest military force in the world, with approximately 2 million active personnel.
-Military expenditures account for 1.5% of GDP as of 2024, reflecting China's growing global military presence and modernization efforts.
+The People's Liberation Army (PLA) is the largest military force in the world, consisting of approximately 2 million active-duty personnel as of 2024.
+China invests significantly in military modernization and capabilities, aiming to enhance its global military standing.

 Energy